Stephen Mcilkenny: Why I won't be watching a glorified shirt advert

 Where is the logic?

-While we’re on the logic of the SFA, if Scotland are to avoid defeat tonight, then it will be the first time since 1970 that Scotland have gone an entire calendar year unbeaten…
+While we’re on the logic of the SFA, if Scotland are to avoid defeat tonight, then it’s the first time since 1970 that Scotland have went a calendar year unbeaten…

 And we just sacked the manager that made that happen.